 So what’s the downside?
 Really short battery life, and a weak charger.
 Which doesn’t help, considering how often you’ll be charging this.
 If you can get past this, though, you’re going to have an excellent monitor for your twins, that’s just as easy to use as it is excellent.

-There's a lot of options when you're looking for the best baby monitor for twins.
-Now that you've read through our list, hopefully you've found the perfect monitor to keep your family safe.
+Now that you’ve read through our list of best baby monitor for twins, hopefully you’ve found the perfect monitor to keep your family safe.